AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 Campaign is made available as individual instances with each instance representing a complete Campaign environment.

-Three types of environments available with Campaign Cloud Service:
+Two types of environments available with Campaign Cloud Service:

 * **Production environment**: hosts the applications for the business practitioners.

-* **Stage environment**: used for various performance and quality tests before changes to the application are pushed to the production environment.
+* **Non-production environment**: used for various performance and quality tests before changes to the application are pushed to the production environment.

-* **Development environment**: allows developers to implement Campaign under the same runtime conditions as the stage and production environments.

 You can export and import packages from one environment to another.